zynksoftware/Zynk-Workflow/_docs/Peoplevox-Connector/Export-Service-Types-from-Peoplevox.md

 ---
-slug: export-item-movements-from-peoplevox
+slug: export-service-types-from-peoplevox
-title: Export Item Movements from Peoplevox
+title: Export Service Types from Peoplevox
 ---

-This task will export item movement information from Peoplevox in XML format, for detailed information see [Peoplevox Item Movement XML](peoplevox-item-movement-xml).
-The information is exported using the "Item movement history" report that can be ran through your Peoplevox web application.
+This task will export service type information from Peoplevox in XML format, for detailed information see [Peoplevox Service Type XML](peoplevox-service-type-xml).
+The information is exported using the "Service types" report that can be ran through your Peoplevox web application.
 You can add date filters and search clauses to limit the data that is returned.

 ## Settings
 ### Peoplevox Connection